SarahBass/MoonPhase-Astronomy-Astrology-Functions/README.md

 ## Functions
 -----------

-> getMoonPhases() returns a String for the moon Phase
+> getMoonPhase() returns a String for the moon Phase

 > getHoroscope() returns a String for the Horoscope Phase